trejkev/Topic-CPU-MEM-usage-plotter/README.md

 # Topic-CPU-MEM-usage-plotter
 Plots memory usage and cpu usage over time, and with their respective descriptive statistics, by reading /cpu_monitor respective topics.
+The script generates an image like statistics.png, which is included in this repo.

 There are three variables that must be modified per test:
 1. bagFilePath: Path where the bag file is located, by the hand of its respective name.